One Tool Is Enough: Reinforcement Learning for Repository-Level LLM Agents: Experiment

 \subsection{Influence on Issue Resolution}

-To evaluate the impact of different localization results on the final issue resolution performance, we test RepoNavigator against baselines on SWE-bench\_Verified.
-We directly apply the repairing phase of Agentless while replacing its localization front-end with other methods.
-Table.\ref{tab:resolve} illustrates the results.
-Compared with baselines, RepoNavigator has the highest performance on issue resolution, while reinforcement learning improves its performance furthermore.
+To assess how different localization strategies affect downstream issue resolution, we evaluate RepoNavigator against baseline methods on SWE-bench\_Verified.
+Specifically, we adopt the repair phase of Agentless and substitute its localization module with alternative approaches.
+The results are summarized in Table~\ref{tab:resolve}.
+RepoNavigator consistently outperforms all baselines in terms of issue resolution accuracy, and the incorporation of reinforcement learning further enhances its performance.